Day 1: Arrival in Madrid

 Day 6: Parque Nacional de Doñana

 Today we visit an array of different habitats, from woodlands to open grasslands, beaches and extensive wetlands.
 One such place is José Antonio Valverde Visitor Center, for Purple Herons and Black-crowned Night-Herons, Great, Little and Cattle Egrets, and various waterfowl, grebes and shorebirds including Pied Avocet, Ruff and Little Ringed Plover, while drier areas support Greater and Lesser Short-toed Larks.
 Trails at El Acebuche and La Rocina pass through woodlands and wetlands that support Red-crested and Common Pochards, Eurasian Bee-eater, European Roller, Short-toed Treecreeper, Common Nightingale, Serin, Iberian Chiffchaff, and Cetti’s Warblers.
 Salt pans sometimes have Red-knobbed Coot, Tawny Pipits occur close by, and a night-time foray could turn up Eurasian Scops-Owl and Red-necked Nightjar.
 Collared Pratincoles and Red-rumped Swallows hawk insects, Spanish Imperial Eagles nest in the open savannas, and we have a chance at several mammals - Red Fox, Iberian red deer, Fallow Deer, and Wild Boar, and with great good luck the Iberian endemic Pardel Lynx, Wild Cat and Eurasian Badger.
-Night in El Rocío.
+If time permits, we can visit Dehesa de abajo, a private property nearb Doñana, where we will look for Red-knobbed coot, White-headed duck, Night heron, Marbled teal, and Ferruginous duck.
+Night near El Rocío.

 Days 7 & 8: Tarifa

 We leave the Coto Doñana, perhaps making a side trip to locations in the park to look for species missed to date, and then head southeast towards Tarifa for a two-night stay.
 A wetland along the Rio Brazo near the small community of Pinzon hosts Black-headed Weaver, an African species newly established in Spain, as well as water birds that includes Marbled Duck, Greater Flamingo, spoonbill, egrets, herons, Glossy Ibis, Purple Swamphen, and a nesting colony of Whiskered Terns.
-The Laguna de Medina has convenient boardwalks and bird blinds for viewing Great Crested and Eared Grebes, Tufted Ducks, nightingales, several warblers and yet another new colonist, Common Waxbill.
+The Laguna de Medina has convenient boardwalks and bird blinds for viewing Great Crested and Eared Grebes, Tufted Ducks, nightingales and several warblers.
 We plan to stop in the town of La Barca de Vejer, to look for the recently introduced Northern Bald Ibis which occupy a cliff face at the entrance to the town.
+We can also visit the nearby Barbate saltmarshes to search for Collared pratincole, Glossy ibis, Stone-curlew, Audouin’s gull, Squacco heron, and Caspian tern.

-At Tarifa, along the coast, Yellow-legged and Audouin’s Gulls, Sandwich Tern, migrant shorebirds such as Little Stint, Sanderling, Dunlin, Common Redshank and Greenshank and residents like Black-winged Stilt, Avocet and Snowy Plover occur.
+At Tarifa, along the coast, Yellow-legged and Audouin’s Gulls, Sandwich Tern, migrant shorebirds such as Little Stint, Sanderling, Dunlin, Common Redshank and Greenshank and residents like Black-winged Stilt and Avocet.
 Zitting Cisticola and Greater Short-toed Lark can be seen from the boardwalk.
 We also have a chance for Little Swift, an African species that spills across the straits of Gibraltar here, as well as Black-eared Wheatear.
 This area is famous for raptor migration, and we will watch the skies for migrating birds, perhaps European Honey Buzzard or Short-toed Eagle.
 Cory’s and Balearic Shearwaters occur offshore.
 Nights in Tarifa.

 Days 9 & 10: Ronda and surrounds